avivasolutionsnl/Nyxie/README.md

 Hotcakes is a plugin for Sitecore Commerce that extends the Promotion Engine with a number of useful qualifications and benefits.

 ## Getting started
-1. Download both the Sitecore .update package and the .nuget packags from the GitHub releases page.
+1. Download the Sitecore .update package and the .nuget package from the GitHub releases page.
 2. Install the .nuget package in a local nuget registry or folder and add it to the Sitecore Commerce Engine project.
 3. Install the Sitecore .update package using the Sitecore Control Panel.
 4. Synchronze the Commerce Control Panel using the Sitecore Commerce Postman scripts: ContentAPISamples -> DoActions -> Sync content item.